Research

 The Second Attempt: How to Re-Engage a Workforce That Watched Your First AI Initiative Fail

 A late starter faces ignorance.
-A failed experimenter faces something harder: institutional memory of failure that has been processed into organizational folklo
+A failed experimenter faces something harder: institutional memory of failure that has been processed into organizational folklore.

 March 2026